-IAS 21, hyperinflation, synthetic rate used for translation of Venezuela subsidiary and Argentina hyperinflation and change of policy following IFRIC March 2020 interpretation
+IAS 21, hyperinflation, synthetic rate used for translation of Venezuela subsidiary and Argentina hyperinflation, all differences shown as translation differences following IFRIC March 2020 interpretation

 Industry: telecoms